martinadh/ExpliCa/code/readme.md

 ## Other

-This folder contains the notebooks for other analyses and plots: distribution & correlation, incremental model size, and error analysis.
+This folder contains the notebooks for other analyses and plots: frequency, distribution & correlation, incremental model size, and error analysis.